top of page

 -What is the gift of life?

-And as I was lost in my thoughts trying to give my own answer to this simple question, I was abruptly brought back into reality when I heard my name and it was time for my response.
+As I was lost deep in my thoughts, trying to find the answer to this simple question, I was abruptly brought back into reality when I heard my name, and it was time for my response.

-I stood there for a few seconds, not sure what to say, and I took a deep breath.
-Mostly to buy me some time to think, rather than finding the right words to express my thoughts.
-And as I was breathing in..
-The only thought I had was the thought of my mother.
-I tried to push her thought away because I was running out of time, but I couldn't.
+I stood there for a few seconds, unsure what to say, and I took a deep breath—mostly to buy me some time to think rather than find the right words to express my thoughts.
+As I was breathing in, the only thought I had was the thought of my mother.
+I tried to shift my thoughts, but I couldn't.
 And then it became clear.
-I knew what was my gift of life.

-When I was 23 years old, I watched my life transform in one split second.
-I was involved in a horrific car accident that left me fighting for my life.
-The first days were critical, to the point that they gave up on me.
+When I was 23, I watched my life transform in one split second.
+I was involved in a fatal car accident that left me fighting for my life.
+The first days were critical, to the point that the medical team gave up on me.

 But not my mother.